dansteingart/without_the_hot_air/pages_md/SEwtHA_03.md

 Congratulations!
 We’ve made our first estimate of consumption.
 I’ve displayed this estimate in the left-hand stack in figure 3.3.
 The red box’s height represents 40 kWh per day per person.

 <img src="figure19.png" width="221" height="113" />
-<span class="figurenumber">Figure 3.1.</span> Cars.
-A red BMW dwarfed by a spaceship from the planet Dorkon.
+<div class='caption'><span class="figurenumber">Figure 3.1.</span> Cars.
+A red BMW dwarfed by a spaceship from the planet Dorkon.</div>

 <img src="figure20.png" width="208" height="164" />
-<span class="figurenumber">Figure 3.2.</span> Want to know the energy in car fuel?
+<div class='caption'><span class="figurenumber">Figure 3.2.</span> Want to know the energy in car fuel?
 Look at the label on a pack of butter or margarine.
-The calorific value is 3000 kJ per 100 g, or about 8 kWh per kg.
+The calorific value is 3000 kJ per 100 g, or about 8 kWh per kg.</div>

 <img src="figure21.png" width="189" height="173" />
-<span class="figurenumber">Figure 3.3.</span> Chapter 3’s conclusion: a typical car-driver uses about 40 kWh per day.
+<div class='caption'><span class="figurenumber">Figure 3.3.</span> Chapter 3’s conclusion: a typical car-driver uses about 40 kWh per day.</div>

 This is the estimate for a typical car-driver driving a typical car today.
 Later chapters will discuss the *average* consumption of all the people in Britain, taking into account the fact that not everyone drives.
 We’ll also discuss in Part II what the consumption *could* be, with the help of other technologies such as electric cars.